Region: Clifton, Bristol, England

 - Difficulty: Easy (steep short climb), sometimes loose terrain through the woods.

-- Route conditions: Well-worn pathways most of the way around.
+- Terrain: Well-worn pathways most of the way around.

 We left the cars and walked on the path heading towards the bridge, but we decided to pop up and have a look at the bridge from the cliff top to the right, and this is where the Observatory is.
-It was closed as it was early on a Sunday morning, but we had a look around and then decided we would use it after the walk for a coffee and a bit of cake.
+It was closed as it was early on a Sunday morning, but we had a look around and then decided we would use it after the walk for a coffee break.

 As you walk towards the Observatory on the left there is what the locals call the ‘The Slidey Rock‘, which is a natural rockslide on the Avon Gorge next to the Clifton Suspension Bridge.
 It is a popular play feature which has become shiny due to the generations of Bristolians who have slid down the gradient.